 I went for Smith’s Optics goggles which are fully UV protecting, have an ultra wide secure strap, anti-fog, and 2-layers of DriWix face foam which makes them really comfy to wear for longer sessions.
 I wore them on super sunny days AND in snowstorms and they performed faultlessly in both conditions.
 Smith also offers the coolest colour choices of any women’s snowboarding goggles I came across.
 Seriously go check out the colour palettes, they’re savage.

-For the budget conscious, you might like Zionor’s super affordable snowboarding goggles with UV400 protection and anti-fog capabilities.
+For the budget conscious, you might like Zionor’s cheap snowboarding goggles with UV400 protection and anti-fog capabilities.

 When we were getting our gear together for the trip, Jim and I had it out over snowboarding gloves.
 I wasn’t sure I needed to fork out $25 on a pair of gloves to wear for one week when I had perfectly good sheepskin mittens.
 He did not agree.